For a glimpse of the GREAT OUTDOORS, check out the great maps of Lake County and surrounding areas:

 Rest awhile in Lakeview and visit Oregon's only continuously spouting geyser which shoots a plume of 200 degree water over 60 feet into the air every 90 seconds.
 A favorite for everyone in Lake County, whether they be traveling through, or a resident.
 Take a break and sit in the relaxing (and some say, healing) waters from the geyser which can be found within developed pool known as Hunter's Hot Springs.
 Only 1 mile North of Lakeview.

-Oregon Historical Sites: A new state map which shows historical site and heritage tree.
+Oregon Historical Sites: A new state map which shows historical sites and heritage trees.

 Green Mountain: 5190 feet elevation.
 It gives the visitor a panoramic view of the lava flows, cinder cones, and desert landscape of the Fort Rock and Christmas Valley area.
 The fire lookout atop Green Mountain is manned from June through October.

 This site is a most unusual discovery.
-The 325-ft. high crescent-shaped remains of the ancient Fort Rock Volcano are now a state monument.
+The 325-ft. high, crescent-shaped remains of the ancient Fort Rock Volcano are now a state monument.
 This unique formation stands in stark contrast to the high desert which surrounds it.
-Site of ancient ruins; scene of dramatic Indian battles.
-Many ancient artifacts have been found in Fort Rock and within caves near Fort Rock.
-Truly a Must See.
+Fort Rock is the site of ancient ruins and the scene of dramatic Indian battles.
+Many ancient artifacts have been found in Fort Rock and within the caves near Fort Rock.
+Truly a "Must-See!"

 Fort Rock Cave was the site of the earliest evidence of human habitation in the U.S. state of Oregon prior to excavation of Paisley Caves.
 Fort Rock Cave featured numerous well-preserved sagebrush sandals, ranging from 9,000 to 13,000 years old.
 The cave is located approximately 0.5 mi (0.8 km) west of Fort Rock on the Reub Long ranch in Lake County.